 Lesser Known Facts about Kanwar Yatra

 Sawan is here!
-Sawan is synonymous with Lord Shiva and his worshippers, also known as Kanwariyas, they travel to places like Haridwar, Allahabad, Gaumukh, and Gangotri in Uttarakhan and Sultanganj in Bihar to get Gangajal, i.e. the holy water from the river Ganaga, to offer to Lord Shiva.
+Shravan Maas is synonymous with Lord Shiva and his worshipers, also known as Kanwariyas, they travel to places like Haridwar, Allahabad, Gaumukh, and Gangotri in Uttarakhan and Sultanganj in Bihar to get Gangajal, i.e. the holy water from the river Ganaga, to offer to Lord Shiva.

 The Yatra is not only about pleasing Lord Shiva, but is also to improve one’s personality.
 Undertaking this yatra makes the devotees confident and more focused as individuals.
 One understands and feels the inner power and strength.
 Each year many devotees take Gangajal from far way places to other places and offer the holy water on the Shiva Lingams in Shiva Temples.